l-urk/CompuFast/README.md

 # CompuFast
 Running this on your PC in the background will make it faster!
-(Seriousl!).
+(Seriousl).